francescobarbarulo/kubernetes-starter-pack/guides/lab0.md

 # Lab 0

-The lab is composed by a dedicated Ubuntu 22.04 virtual machine, from now on called `student` machine (`student@lab`).
-On top of it you will find six different isolated environments provided by means of Linux Containers (LXC).
+The lab is composed by a dedicated VM, from now on called `student` machine (`student@lab`), on top of which you can find six different isolated environments provided by means of Linux Containers (LXC).
 Nevertheless you can think of them as physical or virtual machines:

 | Environment | Shell | Description | IP address |
 |---|---|---|---|